starkfell/100DaysOfIaC/articles/day.29.build.pipes.encrypted.variables.windows.md

 ## Using the Storage Account Key in a Build Pipeline Variable

-Next, in an Azure DevOps Pipeline, copy the Storage Account Key into a a new variable called **primaryStorageAccountKey** in a Build Pipeline.
+Next, in an Azure DevOps Pipeline, click on the Variables tab and copy the Storage Account Key into a a new variable called **primaryStorageAccountKey**.

 ![001](../images/day29/day.29.build.pipes.encrypted.variables.windows.001.png)